seb54000/vpn-configs-contrib/README.md

 It is an effort to separate the development and maintenance of that project and the VPN configs it relies on.

 The split is thought to have multiple benefits.
-It will reduce noice in the main project and hopefully create a meaningful separation that can make it easier to test changes in configs and contribute to keep the providers up to date.
+It will reduce noise in the main project and hopefully create a meaningful separation that can make it easier to test changes in configs and contribute to keep the providers up to date.

 ## Use your own config